SoftDev2425/DB_exam/readme.md

 .--.-.-.-.-.

 1. In root dir run `docker-compose up -d` to start all necessary databases.
-2. Create the necessary tables by running the `tables.sql` script.
-3. Run the procedures by executing the `run_procedures.sql` script.
-4. $PLACEHOLDER$
+2. Run `npm run seed`.
+This will create the necessary tables, procedures and populate the database (Might take couple of seconds - be patient 😁)
+3. Run `npm run neo`.
+This will add data to the neo4j database.

 ## Contributing